-1.3 MPUMALANGA RURAL DEVELOPMENT PROGRAMME (MRDP)
+MPUMALANGA RURAL DEVELOPMENT PROGRAMME (MRDP)

 The Mpumalanga Rural Development Programme was introduced in 2001, coordinated by the Office of the Premier and technically supported by the German Technical Cooperation (GTZ) and the German Development Services.

-The main objectives of the programme are to contribute towards an 'improvement of the social an economic situation of the rural poor'.
-The programme focuses on the creation of income and employment in rural arears, and the key concept of the programme include:
+The main objectives of the programme are to contribute towards an improvement of the social an economic situation of the rural poor.
+The programme focuses on the creation of income and employment in rural arears, and the key concepts of the programme include:

-- Self-reliance/ empowerment: strengthen the self-help capabilities of the communities and emphasized on development and planning - Economic Growth: encourage local economic development, employment and income generation through the promotion of small and micro- sized rural enterprises and participation of the private sector - Sustainability: Improve viable and sustainable natural resource utilizations - Outreach: upgrade and broaden the facilitation of government services to the impoverished - Capacity Building: strengthen, advise and train service providers - Innovation: develop innovative concepts for public service delivery - Mainstream: get innovations on track - Coping with HIV/AIDS: plan, design and implement relevant strategies in order to cope with HIV/AIDS - Stakeholder's participation: ensuring participation by all concerned.
+- Self-reliance/ empowerment to strengthen the self-help capabilities of the communities and emphasized on development and planning; - Economic growth to encourage local economic development, employment and income generation through the promotion of small and micro-sized rural enterprises and participation of the private sector; - Sustainability to improve viable and sustainable natural resource utilizations; - Outreach to upgrade and broaden the facilitation of government services to the impoverished; - Capacity Building to strengthen, advise and train service providers; - Innovation to develop innovative concepts for public service delivery; - Mainstream to get innovations on track; - Coping with HIV/AIDS through planning, design and implementation of relevant strategies in order to cope with HIV/AIDS and; - Stakeholder's participation for ensuring participation by all stakeholders concerned.